Daytona Beach, Panama City Beach & Fort Myers Full Of College Partiers

 FORT MYERS BEACH SPRING BREAK

 Further down the Florida coast, on the Gulf side, is this prime party place.
 And the center of it all is one hotel, the well-worn Lanai Kai Island Resort.
 (Actually it’s pretty nice, all things considered; PubClub.com has stayed there, tho not during Spring Break.)

 Right on the beach, it features an all-day and all-night party with games and contests on the sand, a DJ in the afternoon and a band at night.
 This is, folks, what Spring Break is all about in Florida.

 Fort Meyers also offers other party places, as just up the beach are a succession of bars on the beach and on a back bay that provide plenty of party activity.

 PANAMA CITY BEACH SPRING BREAK

 This is where you’ll find students from Southern Colleges, particularly the SEC.
 The close proximity of those schools to “PCB” (also known as the “Redneck Riviera”) makes it the mecca of the Southern Spring Break.

 The prime bar destination is Spinnaker II, an indoor-outdoor bar right on the beach.
 There is also a huge concert on the sand called the Beach Bash Music Fest.

-However, there’s a change for 2016 as officials have banned alcohol on the beach during Spring Break; in recent years there have been some incidents of out-of-control behavior, the most noted when Mississippi State quarterback Dak Prescot was attacked with beer bottles in a gang-like assault.
+However, there’s in 2016, as officials began banning alcohol on the beach during Spring Break; in recent years there have been some incidents of out-of-control behavior, the most noted when then-Mississippi State quarterback Dak Prescot (now with the Dallas Cowboys) was attacked with beer bottles.